Christ does not sit at the right hand of God

 Psalms 18:35 Thou hast also given me the shield of thy salvation: and thy right hand hath holden me up, and thy gentleness hath made me great.

-If we have risen with Christ, then we are born-again or Baptized with the Holy Spirit.
+If we have risen with Messiah, then we are born-again or Baptized with the Holy Spirit.
 When we fully embrace this new life we can be taught the truth by or through his Spirit.